Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 4. **Keep backups** of working configurations
 5. **Know how to recover** if something goes wrong

-**Your network and requirements are different.
+**Each network's requirements are different.
 Adapt accordingly and verify each setting matches your environment.**

 **YOU ARE RESPONSIBLE** for understanding and securing your own network.
 Use this guide as reference material, not as a copy-paste solution.